Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Preliminaries and System Model

-We adopt an \emph{honest-but-curious} platform assumption, under which the platform faithfully executes the prescribed offline and online protocols but attempts to infer workers' latent intentions or long-term preferences from observable reports and system logs.
-In addition, we consider a passive external eavesdropper that may observe intermediate messages over wireless links, constituting a weaker adversarial model.
-Accordingly, we analyze two representative inference attacks\cite{cai2025towards}: \emph{one-snapshot} attack and \emph{multi-snapshot} attack.
+We adopt an \emph{honest-but-curious} platform assumption, under which the platform faithfully executes the prescribed offline and online protocols, but may infer workers' true intents or long-term preferences from observable intent reports, allocation histories, and interaction logs.
+Accordingly, we analyze two representative intent-inference attacks: \emph{one-snapshot} attack and \emph{multi-snapshot} attack.